10 – South Coast Eastern

 Video Gallery

-Explore with Linus Firth, Assistant Archaeologist for the Monumental Improvement Project, primarily funded by the National Lottery Heritage Fund, the conservation and restoration works of Castle Dore, Fowey.
+Explore with Linus Firth, Project Archaeologist for the Monumental Improvement Project, primarily funded by the National Lottery Heritage Fund, the conservation and restoration works of Castle Dore, Fowey.

 Castle Dore is a fascinating historical site, known as one of the best-preserved Iron Age hillforts in Cornwall.
 Perched high on a ridge, it offers views over the lush Fowey valley below.
 Its circular shape, consisting of two concentric ramparts, hints at its use as a defensive structure.
 Archaeologists believe it was a powerful stronghold during the late Iron Age.
 The site may have also served as a political or social gathering place, given its prominent location.
 Visitors today can still see the impressive earthworks that once protected the settlement from potential invaders.